CAFDataProcessing/worker-document/worker-document-shared/README.md

 ## worker-document-shared
-This module defines the Document Worker contract; the structure of the Request objects that Document Workers accept, and the structure of the Response objects that they return.
+This module defines the Document Worker contract: the structure of the Request objects that Document Workers accept, and the structure of the Response objects that they return.

-Depending on its input message processing configuration and the taskClassifier set on worker requests, a Document Worker may perform "fields enrichment" or "composite document handling".
+The structures of these Request and Response objects depend on whether a Document Worker performs "Fields Enrichment" or "Composite Document Handling".

 ### Fields Enrichment

 #### Worker Request
-This is an example of a Fields Enrichment worker request, as sent in a worker request message with "taskClassifier" set to "DocumentWorker".
+This is an example of a Fields Enrichment worker request.
 It includes a set of fields which the Document Worker may use.
 Different workers may require different sets of fields to be passed to them.

     {
         "fields": {